 Michael A. Warner, Jr.

-Mike represents both private and public sector clients in all aspects of labor and employment law, with a particular emphasis on litigation, arbitration and other forms of dispute resolution.
+Michael A. Warner is the managing partner of the firm and a member of the firm's Labor & Employment and Education Practice Groups.
+Mike represents both private and public sector clients in all aspects of labor and employment law, with a particular emphasis on litigation, arbitration, and other forms of dispute resolution.
 Mike also uses his substantial trial experience to provide day-to-day counseling to employers on how to best achieve their business objectives while limiting the risks of litigation.

-Before joining the firm in February 1995, Mike practiced commercial litigation with Sidley & Austin (1993–1995) and served as a law clerk to the Honorable Judge Robert L. Miller, Jr. of the U.S. District Court for the Northern District of Indiana (1991–1993).
-During law school, Mike was the editor of the Northwestern Journal of International Law and Business.
+Before starting private practice, Mike served as a law clerk to the Honorable Judge Robert L. Miller, Jr. of the U.S. District Court for the Northern District of Indiana (1991–1993).

-Mike is a founder and board member of the ENABLE Scholarship Fund, which awards private high school scholarships to low-income adolescents.
-Mike also volunteers in the Constitutional Rights Foundation Chicago’s “Lawyers in the Classroom” program with Dvorak Academy, the firm’s Chicago Public Schools’ partner school.
+Mike is a founder of the ENABLE Scholarship Fund, which awards private high school scholarships to low-income adolescents.
+He is a board member of the Old Town School of Folk Music.

-Mike, an active member of the Logan Square community on Chicago’s Northwest side, has served as president of the Palmer Square Homeowner’s Association, is member of the 35th Ward Zoning Advisory Committee, and is a member of Logan Square Preservation.
-In his spare time, Mike is an avid skier, and a still-learning wine maker and collector, despite the conspicuous lack of mountains and vineyards in Logan Square.
+Mike, an active member of the Logan Square community on Chicago’s Northwest side, has served as president of the Palmer Square Homeowner’s Association and is a member of Logan Square Preservation.
+In his spare time, Mike participates in triathlons, is an avid skier, and is a still-learning wine maker and collector.

 Representative Experience click to view